andrew-shulgin/android_rtsp_player/README.md

 <https://gstreamer.freedesktop.org/data/pkg/android/>

-Edit gradle.properties in order to set gstAndroidRoot to point to the unpacked GStreamer Android binaries.
+Edit local.properties in order to set gstAndroidRoot to point to the unpacked GStreamer Android binaries.

 ## Build and deploy on the command line

-To build and deploy the rtsp example to your device, use a command similar to:
+To build and deploy the rtsp player to your device, use a command similar to:

 ```bash
 $ PATH=~/dev/android/tools/bin:~/dev/android/ndk-bundle:$PATH ANDROID_HOME="$HOME/dev/android/" ./gradlew installDebug